Jamestown Mayoral Debate to Be Hosted By WRFA, Jamestown Post-Journal, Media One Group

 The debate will feature Democratic Incumbent Eddie Sundquist and Republican candidate, and current City Council member at Large, Kim Ecklund.
 The debate panel will be moderated by WRFA’s Julia Ciesla-Hanley and will involve questions from the Jamestown Post-Journal and Media One Group.

 There will also be an opportunity for each candidate to ask one question of their opponents.
-Audience questions will only be taken if time allows.

 It will be held at 6:00 p.m, Thursday, October 12, 2023 in the Third Floor Media Arts Room of the Reg Lenna Center for the Arts.
 The debate will be broadcast live on 107.9 FM and livestreamed on WRFA’s YouTube page.
 The program will also be rebroadcast in the future by WRFA and WJTN radio.